 How to Fix WordPress When It’s Not Sending Email

-Regardless of what’s preventing your WordPress mail from sending, here’s the fastest and easiest thing that you can do to get your WordPress mail flowing to the inbox:
+Regardless of why WordPress can’t send email, here’s the fastest and easiest thing that you can do to get your WordPress email flowing to the inbox:

 Bypass the default mail server that’s installed on your underlying WordPress hosting by using our Free WordPress Plugin to connect to an optimized and managed email delivery service.

 Steps to Bypassing the WordPress Default Mail Server and Using the SocketLabs WordPress Plugin

 If you’re ready to fix your WordPress email sending problem, simply follow the steps below: